bezysoftware/lightning-proxy/README.md

 ![Overview](img/overview.png)

-Where you get your server is up to you - one possible choice would be to use Azure VM (e.g. [Standard_B2s](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) - 2 vcpus, 4 GiB memory ~ 28€/month, but the are also cheaper options).
+Where you get your server is up to you - one possible choice would be to use Azure VM (e.g. [Standard_B1s](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-b-series-burstable) - 1 vcpu, 4 GiB memory ~ 6.5€/month).

 You're also going to need your own domain, e.g. `example.com` which you point to your VM's IP **static** address (setting `A record` at your registrar's administration).